diku-dk/futhark-website/blog/2020-12-28-futhark-and-dex.rst

 instead used `forward-mode AD with dual numbers
 <../examples/dual-numbers.html>`_ implemented via the Futhark module
 system.
-The resulting code finally convinced me that built-in AD is a necessity for a modern numerical languages.
+The resulting code finally convinced me that built-in AD is a necessity for a modern numerical language.
 I was on the fence before, since I worry that doing it well will be invasive in both the language and compiler, but I never want to write this kind of boilerplate again.